brandur/sorg/content/articles/api-upgrades.md

 to API versioning.
 A new version is introduced every time a backwards incompatible change is made, and there's enough of them that they're named after dates like `2017-02-14`.
-We tend to ship somewhere on the order of 10s of new versions in a year.
+There tends to be on the order of 10s of new versions in a year.

 The first time a user account makes a request to the API, their account is automatically locked to the current